 in with a screwdriver - you need to understand what you are trying to build or

 It is easier, cheaper and faster to build a model of something

 and then to find out it is wrong in some way, than to build the thing the model

 What we seem to have forgotten is that Models have been used

-any computers, when technology consisted of paper, pencils, a drawing board and
+before any computers, when technology consisted of paper, pencils, a drawing

 called draughtsman.
 The only reason I have a very vague recollection of this is